Billy Nomates: Music

 Maries' first album was recorded in Bristol with Portishead's Geoff Barrow.
 She released this in 2020 and quickly gained attention from BBC Radio 6 Music.
 She describes her music as no wave.
 Critics make mention of post-punk and describe her delivery as sprechgesang.
 She featured on "Mork n Mindy" by Sleaford Mods in 2021.
 She released the Emergency Telephone EP in October 2021, produced by herself on Barrow's Invada record label.
-Maries's second and third albums, Cacti and Metalhorse were released in 2023 and 2025.